na-na-hi/renget/archive/BulkGuide.md

 Distinctive Features: Wears a pair of teashade glasses, tinted silver.
 Tends to hide in the storage of his "talent", such as in backpacks, bags, etc.
 This outlaw may seem dimunitive and harmless, but do not be fooled.
 He is a cunning manipulator with a high degree of battle acumen and intellect, "managing" other outlaws and coaching them in combat.
 He bounces around from accomplice to accomplice as they succumb to injury or capture, his dimunitive size allowing him to escape with ease.
 He has a higher bounty than other outlaws of his rank, due to both his role as a mastermind, and his numerous escapes.

-Rumors state that he has left the Sand Continent, although if they're true, his ultimate destination is unknown.
+He has left the Sand Continent for the Grass Continent, and is building up a gang there.

 Moveset:
 Irrelevant.